 Just like it’s name suggests, it does have a “calm” effect on the room.

 Benjamin Moore’s Calm is the perfect shade if you’re looking to paint a room white or a pale neutral color, almost like a shaded white – but you still want a hint of tone.

-Depending on the light and time of day, it appears to look light gray and or white.
+Depending on the light and time of day, it appears to look light gray and or simply white.

 However, if you’re looking into how to find the perfect gray paint color, you’ll want to check out this post here.

 In other words, Benjamin Moore’s Calm is a very versatile, neutral color.